 All in all, it’s great walking weather!
-Warm enough that you don’t need to wear layers, but cool enough that you don’t sweat a crazy amount (bless!).
+Warm enough that you don’t need to wear layers, but cool enough that you won’t find yourself wanting to find protection from the sun.

 APRIL (20°C – 30°C, and an occasional +30°C)

-April is definitely in my top three months weather-wise.
-Why?
-Because, like March, it still hasn’t gotten too hot, there might be a nice breeze on most days, and the flowers are out and about.
+Like March, April’s weather still hasn’t gotten too hot, there might be a nice breeze on most days, and the flowers are out and about.